Baptistemontan/leptos_i18n/docs/book/src/usage/02_context.md

 }
 ```

-## "lang" and "dir" HTML attributes
+## "lang" and "dir" HTML Attributes

 You may want to add a "lang" or/and "dir" attribute on an HTML element such that